19hours/sg-statutes/Acts/Accounting and Corporate Regulatory Authority Act.md

 (d) to any other person as the Authority thinks fit,

-any of the functions or powers of the Authority under this Act or any other written law, except the power of delegation conferred by this section and the power to make subsidiary legislation under this Act or such other written law.
+any of the functions or powers of the Authority under this Act or any other written law.

+[Act 5 of 2018 wef 01/04/2018]

 (3) Any function or power delegated under subsection (2) to any person or committee may be performed or exercised by that person or committee in the name and on behalf of the Authority.

-(4) No delegation under this section shall prevent the performance or exercise of any function or power by the Authority.
+(4) [Deleted by Act 5 of 2018 wef 01/04/2018]

 ## PART IV

 PROVISIONS RELATING TO STAFF

-### Appointment of Chief Executive, officers and employees, etc.
+### Chief Executive, officers and employees, etc.

-10\.—(1) The Authority shall, with the approval of the Minister, appoint a Chief Executive on such terms and conditions as the Authority may determine.

-(2) The Chief Executive —

-(a) shall be known by such designation as the Authority may determine;

-(b) shall be responsible to the Authority for the proper administration and management of the functions and affairs of the Authority in accordance with the policy laid down by the Authority; and

-(c) shall not be removed from office without the consent of the Minister.

-(3) The Authority may appoint any other person to act in the place of the Chief Executive whenever the Chief Executive is unable to perform his duties for any period because of absence from Singapore, illness or any other reason.
+10\.—(1) There must be a Chief Executive of the Authority, whose appointment, removal, discipline and promotion must be in accordance with the Public Sector (Governance) Act 2018.

+(2) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint an individual to act temporarily as the Chief Executive during any period, or during all periods, when the Chief Executive —

+(a) is absent from duty or Singapore; or

+(b) is, for any reason, unable to perform the duties of the office.

-(4) The Authority may, from time to time, appoint and employ, on such terms and conditions as it may determine, such other officers, employees, consultants and agents as may be necessary for the effective performance of its functions.
+(3) The Authority may, subject to the Public Sector (Governance) Act 2018, appoint and employ, on such terms and conditions as it may determine, such other officers, employees, consultants and agents as may be necessary for the effective performance of its functions.

+[Act 5 of 2018 wef 01/04/2018]

 ### Protection from personal liability